lynxoskar/ai_2025/Main.md

      - **ConversationBufferMemory**: Stores the full chat history.
      - **ConversationSummaryMemory**: Summarizes past interactions to save tokens.
      - **VectorStore-backed Memory**: Uses embeddings to retrieve relevant past interactions for long-term context.
-   - Example: An agent helping with project management can recall prior tasks or user preferences.

 --